Appraisal Smart System Users, please click on “answer” next to your relevant question below to take you directly to its answer.

 Also remember that such notes should not be entered into the system unless the incident had been discussed with the employee first.
 There should be no surprises for employees at appraisal time, where they hear something negative about their performance or behavior for the first time (which has happened many months ago).
 The feedback and coaching opportunity (“teachable moment”) would then also have been lost at the time of the incident.

-Does the system allow me to view the Appraisal PREP Form of an Appraisee prior to
+Does the system allow me to view the Appraisal PREP Form of an Appraisee prior to the appraisal interview?

 Yes.
 Ask the Appraisee to select the “Release Prep Form” option on their Appraisal Prep Form.